PATIENT GUIDE TO LUMBAR FUSION

 fusion.
 If we can safely carry this out, we will do so.

-we have made.
+or with stitches.
 We usually place what is called a drain.
 This

 is a small tube that travels from the area of the operation to a

 small container that will be outside your body.
-This is to prevent internal
+This is to prevent

 This is an extensive procedure that should be viewed in a manner